-As more children return it will be important that Margaret Wix Primary School continues to provide a safe online environment for those who remain at home.
-Margaret Wix Primary School will continue to ensure that appropriate filters and monitoring systems (read guidance on what "appropriate" looks like) are in place to protect children when they are online on the school or college's IT systems.
-Margaret Wix Primary School will consider who in their institution has the technical knowledge to maintain safe IT arrangements.
+As more children return it will be important that Primary & Nursery School environment for those who remain at home.
+Primary & Nursery School will continue to ensure that appropriate filters and monitoring systems (read guidance on what "appropriate" looks like) are in place to protect children when they are online on the school or college's IT systems.
+Prae Wood Primary & Nursery will consider who in their institution has the technical knowledge to maintain safe IT arrangements.
 Schools and colleges should also consider what their contingency arrangements are if their IT staff become unavailable.

-What the contingency arrangements are Interm IT cover if their IT staff become unavailable.
+What the contingency arrangements are Tom Kedie - XMA if their IT staff become unavailable.